 Delicious white wine

-Wine making is the heart and soul of the picturesque Mosel River Valley.
+Wine making is the heart and soul of the Mosel Valley.
 It’s said to be Germany’s most famous and oldest wine growing region.

 Generations of Weingüter (wine makers) have been producing the region’s famous white wines for centuries.
 This is where you will find some of the world’s best Rieslings.

 The steep river bank slopes are said to be some of the most labour intensive vineyards in the world.
-The steep incline allows for direct sunlight to hit the vines and, because most of the soil is covered by slate stone, the heat is reflected and retained, creating a unique growing environment.
+The steep incline allows for direct sunlight to hit the vines.
+Because most of the soil is covered by slate stone, the heat is reflected and retained.
+This creates a unique growing environment for the grapes.

 You don’t have to like wine to enjoy the region’s wine culture.
 It’s fun bouncing from one village to the next in search of wine tasting opportunities.

-Many of the wine cellars are located in people’s homes, so half the fun is knocking on random doors and seeing where the moment takes you.
+Many of the wine cellars are located in people’s homes.
+Half the fun is knocking on random doors and seeing where the moment takes you.

 Resident winemakers are very proud of their wine and love interacting with visitors.
 If you’re lucky, you might get a tour of the wine making facilities.
 Some of the smaller winemakers have been using the same equipment and techniques for decades.